ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_EnDat/uz_EnDat.rst

 .. doxygenenum:: uz_EnDat_frequency_selector

-The divider enum can be set manually or selecting a frequency enum which is then transferred by the following function to the proper divider.
+The divider value can be set manually or selecting a frequency enum which is then transferred by the following function to the proper divider.

 .. doxygenfunction:: uz_EnDat_get_clk_frequency_divider_from_frequency